antoszy/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
+The purpouse for exercise was to limit the ammount of point cloud data to voxels that are neede for object recognition.
+Firstly the data is downsampled with to a leaf size of 1x1x1 cm.
+Than all the unwanted data below the table is removed with passthrough filter.
+At the end RANSAC filter is used to find a flat surface (the table).
+The rest of the data (the outlier) assigned to a variable for further proccesci (clustering).

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.